Periodic Freight Demand Estimation for Large-scale Tactical Planning: Periodic Demand Estimation

 \section{Periodic Demand Estimation}

 Each time a tactical plan is to be defined, our approach proceeds in two steps.
 First, we use a time series forecasting model to predict demand for each period in the planning horizon.
-Second, we solve a multilevel formulation for the joint periodic demand estimation and tactical planning problem.
-In the following subsection we describe assumptions and their implications on the time series forecasting problem.
+Second, we solve a multilevel formulation for the joint periodic demand estimation and tactical planning problem. \ef{For the first step we rely on state-of-the-art forecasting models, while the second step constitutes the core of our methodological contribution.} In the following section\greta{,} we describe assumptions and their implications on the time series forecasting problem.
 In Section~\ref{sec:meth_perdemand}, we delineate the mathematical programming formulation.